pmorie/kubernetes/docs/proposals/volumes.md

 The criteria to activate the kubelet label management for volumes are:

-1. SELinux integration is enabled
+1. SELinux integration is enabled in the cluster
 2. SELinux is enabled on the node
 3. The pod-level SELinux context is populated
 4. The volume plugin supports label management